ellakoa/postcard-poem/content/posts/the-most-beautiful-morning-light-1.md

 description: |+
   Kingsdown beach near Deal Kent.
   A very low spring tide reveals Oldstairs bay.

-  Take a walk in the bay as the sun rises and the sea literally falls away.
+  Take a walk in the bay as the sea literally falls away.

 aspect: landscape
 image: /img/blog-2.jpg
 width: "600"
 height: "400"
-alt: Beach low tide sand and chalk rusted train wheel with chain in foreground Kingsdown chalk cliff in distance
+alt: Exposed rusted train wheel attached to chains, encrusted with limpets and mussels, across the bay is a chalk cliff.
 poem: |-
   When the plug is pulled in the bay and the sea appears to drain away